A photography club has 20 cameras worth $20,000.

 Not what corporations need.

-You don't need barcode scanners, depreciation tracking, maintenance schedules, or integration with your ERP system.
+You do not need barcode scanners, depreciation tracking, maintenance schedules, or integration with your ERP system.

 You need to know: Who has the camera?
 When is it due back?
 How do I contact them?